multi-navgraph-project/Velocity_smooth_control/README.md

 - Parameters

---twist_topic: topic to subscribe for the output velocity by the local planner.
+> twist_topic: topic to subscribe for the output velocity by the local planner.

---smooth_twist_topic: topic to publish the smooth velocity.
+> smooth_twist_topic: topic to publish the smooth velocity.

---averaging_method: 1 for exponential decay algorithm and 2 for exponential approach algorithm.
+> averaging_method: 1 for exponential decay algorithm and 2 for exponential approach algorithm.

---smooth_with_zero: true to start the smooth signal from zero and false to tart from the initial value.
+> smooth_with_zero: true to start the smooth signal from zero and false to tart from the initial value.

---beta: a float between 0 and 1 to control the smoothing procedure.
+> beta: a float between 0 and 1 to control the smoothing procedure.
 Approching 0 the signal would be slightly smoothed, approching 1 the signal would be very smooth (at exact 1.0 the exponential decay algorithm would ouput just the same signal but with a delay).